 - Review the documentation that came with your motherboard.
 Become familiar with component placement, requirements, precautions, and cable connections. - 2.
-Open the chassis cover. - 3.
-Remove the extension card brackets.
-To do this: - a.
-Remove screw securing the extention card bracket to the chassis. - b.
-Lift the bracket out of the chassis. - c.
-Repeat this process for the second riser card. - 4.
-Lay the first motherboard in the chassis, aligning the standoffs
+Disconnect the chassis from any power source and open the chassis cover. - 3.
+Remove the expansion card brackets.
+To do this: - A. Remove screw securing the expansion card bracket to the chassis. - B. Lift the bracket out of the chassis. - C. Repeat this process for the second riser card. - 4.
+Lay the first motherboard in the chassis aligning the standoffs

 - Secure the motherboard to the chassis using the rounded, Phillips head screws.
-Each motherboard requires five screws. - 6.
-Repeat steps 3 5 for the second side of the chassis. - Secure the CPUs, heatsinks, and other components to the motherboards as described in the motherboard documentation. - 8.
+Each motherboard requires five screws.
+Do not exceed eight pounds of torque when tightening down the motherboard. - 6.
+Repeat steps 3 5 for the second side of the chassis. - Secure the CPU(s), heatsinks, and other components to the motherboard as described in the motherboard documentation. - 8.
 Connect the cables between the motherboard, backplane, chassis, front panel, and power supply, as needed.
 Also, fans may be temporarily removed to allow access to the backplane ports. - 9.
 Replace the expansion card bracket and secure the bracket with a screw.

-Figure 6-9.
-Motherboard Installation
+Figure 6-11: Installing the Motherboard